lupalberto/neutral-atom-vm/docs/ux.md

 `--log-file path/to/log.txt` to divert those log entries into a standard log file with timestamped `INFO` lines via Python’s logging framework; the JSON printed to stdout stays focused on measurements/status and omits the `logs` array entirely when a log file is requested.
+The log file now expands the set of categories to include `Noise` entries (gate/measurement noise events) and `TimingConstraint` entries (measurement cooldown or wait/pulse violations), providing a chronological audit trail of enforced hardware constraints plus the existing gate/measurement events.

 For ad-hoc experiments, `--profile-config path/to/profile.json` can override the built-in profile definitions.
 The JSON file can specify geometry (`positions`,